Schur complement based preconditioners for twofold and block tridiagonal saddle point problems: Additive Schur complement based preconditioners from the viewpoint of domain decomposition

 For some special forms of (\ref{eq:A_N_ddm}), for example, 3-by-3 block systems, it is possible to reorder \cite{Saad2003iterative, mathew2008domain} the interior and interface unknowns subdomain by subdomain in a sequential manner and reduce them to the block tridiagonal systems discussed in Section 3.
-If an additive Schur complement based preconditioner is applied, then the degree of the polynomial equation that the preconditioned system satisfied is 2 (for block triangular) or 4 (block-diagonal).
-In contrast, the preconditioners based on the nested Schur complement satisfy polynomials with the degrees being equal to $n$ (block triangular) or $n!$ (block-diagonal).
-Therefore, an additive Schur complement based preconditioner is more favored than a nested Schur complemented based preconditioner.
-The Schur complement of (\ref{eq:A_N_ddm}), which corresponds to the Steklov-Poincar\'{e} operator, is an additive type.
-Usually, it is hard to directly invert the Schur complement.
-Dirichlet-Neumann, (balancing) Neumann-Neumann, fractional Sobolev norm based preconditioners, vertex space preconditioners, or other preconditioners can be designed (for example, for diffusion-dominated problems).
-Interested readers are referred to \cite{mathew2008domain, Toselli2006domain} for more details.
-For some specific PDE problems, for example, Biot model \cite{lee2017parameter, oyarzua2016locking} or models from fluid dynamics \cite{cai2009preconditioning, cai2015analysis, gatica2012twofold}, it is also possible to derive an analytic approximation of the additive Schur complement from a Fourier analysis point of view \cite{cai2014efficient, cai2015analysis}.
-We also conducted numerical experiments for a 3-field reformulation of Biot model.
+If an additive Schur complement based preconditioner is applied, then the degree of the polynomial equation that the preconditioned system satisfies is 2 (block triangular preconditioners) or 4 (block-diagonal preconditioners).
+See \cite{murphy2000note, ipsen2001note} for the proof.
+In contrast, the preconditioners based on the nested Schur complement satisfy polynomials with degrees may be as high as $n$ (block triangular) or $n!$ (block-diagonal).
+Therefore, an additive Schur complement based preconditioner is more favored than a nested Schur complement based preconditioner.
+The Schur complement of (\ref{eq:A_N_ddm}), which corresponds to the Steklov-Poincar\'{e} operator \cite{mathew2008domain, Toselli2006domain}, is an additive type.
+Algebraically inverting the Schur complement directly is typically challenging, as there is no reduction in operational costs.
+Instead, various preconditioning techniques such as Dirichlet-Neumann, (balancing) Neumann-Neumann, fractional Sobolev norm-based preconditioners, vertex space preconditioners, and others can be developed, particularly for elliptic problems.
+For more detailed information and discussions, interested readers are directed to \cite{mathew2008domain, Toselli2006domain}.
+For some specific PDE problems, for example, the Biot model \cite{lee2017parameter, oyarzua2016locking} or models from fluid dynamics \cite{cai2009preconditioning, cai2015analysis, gatica2012twofold}, it is possible to derive an analytic approximation of the additive type Schur complement from a Fourier analysis point of view \cite{cai2014efficient, cai2015analysis}.
+In this work, for a special 3-field reformulation of the Biot model, based on its block tridiagonal form, we design nested Schur complement based preconditioners.
 In our experiments, the Schur complements are firstly approximated by using a Fourier analysis derivation, then are further approximated by using incomplete Cholesky factorizations.
 The detailed numerical experiments are provided in Section 6.